 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
 The University does not have a formal policy for concentration of credit risk.

-Investment Income - Investment income for the years ended June 30, 2021 and 2020 was \$5,233,243 and \$1,495,115, respectively, consisting primarily of an unrealized gains and loss of investments.
+Investment Income - Investment income for the years ended June 30, 2022 and 2021 was \$(5,302,338) and \$5,233,243, respectively, consisting primarily of unrealized gains and loss of investments.

 NOTE 3 - ACCOUNTS RECEIVABLE